julija777/my-weather-rn-app/README.md

 };
 ```

+I use colour tokens from two different files colours.ts and colourTypes.ts

+I use colours.ts for static or fixed UI design values that do not depend on the current theme.

+Use colourTypes.ts for theme-specific dynamic values that change with user interaction or app state.

+I am trying to void mixing theme and static colors unless absolutely necessary — this ensures better theme scalability and code readability.

 </details>

 <details>
 <summary><b>🧪 Error Handling & Edge Cases</b></summary>

 ### Error Scenarios Handled

 1. **Location Permission Denied**: Falls back to London coordinates
 2. **Network Errors**: Shows error state with retry options
 3. **API Failures**: Displays user-friendly error messages